Parley-Neuro/parley-neuro.github.io/index.md

-# Parley Neurotech
----
-layout: default
----

-# Bringing Clarity to Life's Precious Moments

 ![Parley's Treatment](/assets/images/cars1.png)

-If you struggle to hear in a crowded room, but your doctor does not recommend hearing aids, you may be like the other 800 million people our technology will help.
+If you struggle to hear in a crowded room, but your doctor does not recommend hearing aids, you are just like the other 800 million people our technology will help.

 ## Contact